Changissnz/selfinterest/README.md

 of these chemicals are not detectable by the five senses.
 But at least there is the binary response of knowing or not knowing what the substance is.
-Deception by action, specifically that of human beings, has a difficulty in interpretation in proportion to the hardness of the information games at play.
+Deception by action, specifically that of human beings, has a difficulty in interpretation proportional to the hardness of the information games at play.
 Therein the information games lies the deception in compartmentalized and shifty forms.
 Competent manifestations of deception could be due to pertinent unknowns remaining unknowns, thus exponentiating doubt that could drastically distort the interpreter's